Some may look at this site and see my use of “Guardians” and “Warriors” and make a snap decision as to the nature of the content.

 “I don’t think that word means what you think it means…”

-Before delving into the concept of the guardians, a brief introduction of the topics in Republic is in order.
+Before delving into the Guardians, a brief introduction of the topics in Republic is in order.

 Note: I have been reading from two different versions of the Jowett translation.
 One is available online and for download., as well as an annotated version of the same by Barnes and Noble Classics, with an introduction by Classical scholar Elizabeth Scharffenberger.